 All of this is to say that drivers, by assuming the duties that come with driving, take on a far greater legal burden than a passenger.
 A passenger's contribution to his injuries, even when he chooses to ride with a drunk driver, is almost always far less than the driver's.

 I'm not trying to suggest that passengers play no role whatsoever in an accident; they're responsible for their decision to get in someone else's vehicle.
 However, there's a wide gulf of rationality between the decision to get in a sober driver's car and one to enter a drunk driver's car, and once that choice is made, there's no guarantee that they retain any agency until they can once again exit the vehicle.

 Modified comparative fault tries to accommodate the fluidity of a crash such as this.
 The accountability of each involved party is considered based on the facts presented, such as:

-- If drunk, what was their Blood Alcohol Content (BAC) percentage?
+- If drunk, what was their Blood Alcohol Concentration (BAC) percentage?